Skip to content

 ColorsCerise, Nectar, Cherry, Flame, Cobalt Blue, Matte BlackLimited decor colors

-PerformanceLe Creuset’s enamel is non-reactive when used at high temperatures the enamel exterior provides excellent heat retentionUse of metal utensils should not be used to avoid chipping and cracking of the enamels interior
+PerformanceLe Creuset’s enamel is non-reactive when used at high temperatures.
+The enamel exterior provides excellent heat retentionUse of metal utensils should not be used to avoid chipping and cracking of the enamels interior

 Heat SourceHob-to-oven versatility from the grill, electric hob, ceramic glass cooktop, gas hob, and induction hob to the oven.
 Oven safe up to 500°FNo outdoor use